renovatebot/renovate/docs/usage/config-overview.md

 - Repository config
 - Resolved presets referenced in config

-## Types of Config
+## Types of config

 ### Default config

-Each config option supported by Renovate has a default value/setting (possibly `null`).
+Every Renovate config option has a default value/setting.
+That default value/setting may even be `null`.
-These default values (or absence of) are documented in the Renovate Docs website.
+You can find the default values on the Renovate docs website.

 For example:

 - The default value for `onboarding` is `true`
-- The option `labels` has no default value, meaning no labels are added to PRs by default
+- The option `labels` lacks a default value, which means that no labels will be added to Renovate's PRs

-Default config is loaded first, and then is superseded/overridden by the configuration types below.
+The default config is loaded first, and may be superseded/overridden by the configuration types listed below.

 ### Global config

-Global config is the term for config defined by the person or team responsible for running the bot.
+Global config means: the config defined by the person or team responsible for running the bot.
-Sometimes it's referred to as "bot config" because it's the config passed to the bot by the person running it.
+This is also referred to as "bot config", because it's the config passed to the bot by the person running it.
 Global config can contain config which is "global only" as well as any configuration options which are valid in Inherited config or Repository config.

-If you are an end user of Renovate, such as a user of the Mend Renovate App, then you don't need to care too much about global config other than knowing that there are some settings you cannot change because they are global-only.
+If you are an end user of Renovate, for example if you're using the Mend Renovate App, then you don't need to care as much about any global config.
+As a end-user you can not change some settings because those settings are global-only.
-You can skip the rest of this "Global config" section and proceed to "Inherited config".
+If you are an end user, you can skip the rest of this "Global config" section and proceed to "Inherited config".

-Global config can be read from file, environment, or CLI parameters.
+Global config can be read from a file, environment variable, or CLI parameters.
-You must configure at least one of these in order to provide your bot with the minimum details it needs to run, e.g. credentials.
+You must configure at least one of these for Renovate to have the information it needs to run.
+For example: you may need to give Renovate the correct credentials.

 #### File config

 The first place Renovate global config is read from is from file.
-By default Renovate checks for the existence of `config.js` in the current working directory, but you can override this by defining `RENOVATE_CONFIG_FILE` in env, e.g. `RENOVATE_CONFIG_FILE=/tmp/my-renovate-config.js`.
+By default Renovate checks for a `config.js` file in the current working directory.
+But you can override this by defining `RENOVATE_CONFIG_FILE` in env, for example: `RENOVATE_CONFIG_FILE=/tmp/my-renovate-config.js`.

-By default Renovate allows the config file to be _missing_ and does not error if it cannot find it, however if you have configured `RENOVATE_CONFIG_FILE` but the path you specified is not found then Renovate will error and exit, as it's assumed you have a configuration problem.
+By default Renovate allows the config file to be _missing_ and does not error if it cannot find it.
+But if you have configured `RENOVATE_CONFIG_FILE` and the path you specified is not found then Renovate will error and exit, because it assumes you have a configuration problem.
 If the file is found but cannot be parsed then Renovate will also error and exit.

 Global config files can be `.js` or `.json` files.
-JS files can use synchronous or asyncronous methods inside, including even to fetch config information from remote hosts.
+You may use synchronous or asynchronous methods inside a `.js` file, including even to fetch config information from remote hosts.

 #### Environment config

 Global config can be defined using environment variables.
-Each config option which is supported in env has the prefix `RENOVATE_`.
+The config options that you can use in environment variables all have the prefix `RENOVATE_`.
 For example, `RENOVATE_PLATFORM=gitlab` is the same as setting `"platform": "gitlab"` in File config.

-Although the mapping from configuration option name to its corresponding Environment config name is fairly easy to understand, we recommend you consult the documentation for the field `env` for each option.
+Usually there's a clear mapping from configuration option name to the corresponding Environment config name.
+But we recommend you still check the documentation for the field `env` for each option to make sure.
-If the `env` field is missing then it means that the configuration option does not have its own Environment config variable name.
+If the configuration option lacks a `env` field, the config option also lacks a Environment config variable name.

 A special case for Environment config is the `RENOVATE_CONFIG` "meta" config option.
-The `RENOVATE_CONFIG` option accepts a stringified full config, e.g. `RENOVATE_CONFIG={"platform":"gitlab","onboarding":false}`.
+The `RENOVATE_CONFIG` option accepts a stringified full config, for example: `RENOVATE_CONFIG={"platform":"gitlab","onboarding":false}`.
 Any additional Environment config variables take precedence over values in `RENOVATE_CONFIG`.

 ##### Environment variable examples

 <!-- prettier-ignore -->
 !!! warning
+    Make sure to escape any punctuation.
-    Escaping punctionation can be challenging to get right in some environments, especially if you're passing stringified values.
+    Be extra careful if you're passing stringified values.

 Boolean: